The Princess and the Frog: Awards and nominations

-The Princess and the Frog was released in North America on DVD and Blu-ray on March 16, 2010.

-The film is available on DVD, Blu-ray, and Blu-ray combo pack editions.
-The combo pack includes the DVD, Digital Copy, and Blu-ray of the film.
-The DVD edition has sold over 4.5 million copies and has made $71.8 million in DVD sales, making it the ninth-best-selling DVD of 2010.
-As of 2019, the film had earned $119 million from its home media releases.
-The Princess and the Frog was released on 4K Blu-ray on November 5, 2019.

-Impact, debates, and legacy
+Impact and debates

 Following The Princess and the Frog, Disney considered releasing at least one hand-drawn animated film every two years, starting with Winnie the Pooh (2011), and continuing with a film inspired by "The Snow Queen".
 The medium of the latter was later switched to CGI (although it features a similar visual style to the 2010 film Tangled by blending elements of the two media) due to complex visual elements in the story.
 The film was ultimately titled Frozen, and was released in 2013.
 The blog website /Film noted in July 2014 with the release of hand-drawn concept art for Frozen (which grossed over US$1 billion worldwide), that any future hand-drawn animated films have been "killed" for the time being due to The Princess and the Frog failing "to ignite the box office".
 Two months later, however, many Disney artists announced they were working on a new independent hand-drawn animated film, Hullabaloo, as part of an attempt to bring back hand-drawn animation, consisting in three short films, while others got later involved on making the Netflix animated film Klaus, released in 2019.